timfilzinger/idp-software.com/docs/index.md

 !!! warning "Known limitations"

+    I have initiated a global IDP company directory.
-    The page is newly launched (End of May 2025), offering a solid foundation for users.
-Yet, it remains incomplete and needs refinement.
-    Contribute your expertise to elevate its quality and impact.
+    While launched recently (End of May 2025), it remains incomplete and relies on your contributions to ensure accuracy and relevance.

+    Much of the content is auto-generated and unverified.
+Use the directory cautiously for decision-making, as it may not reflect the latest developments.

+    Your input can make this project truly impactful.

+Much of the content is auto-generated and unverified.
+Use the directory cautiously for decision-making, as it may not reflect the latest developments.

+Your expertise is vital to enhance this resource.
+Please update inaccuracies or refine entries by following our contribution guidelines: [insert link].

+Your input can make this project truly impactful.

 [Contribute](contribution/index.md) directly by editing any page.
 Click the pen symbol in the top-right corner to start.